 The type of metadata log we’re most concerned with are those containing users’ source IP addresses.
 If a VPN records your source IP, then there’s a good chance your activity can be traced back to your device.

-- IPVanish Our #1 choice.
+- IPVanish Our #1 choice for a logless VPN.
 True zero logs policy, with no traffic or metadata logs recorded of any kind.
-7-day money back guarantee has you covered.
+7-day money-back guarantee has you covered.

 - NordVPN Budget choice with a stringent no-logs policy throughout.
 Good speeds and easy to use apps.